artsy/artsy.github.io/_posts/2016-01-13-OSS-Expectations.markdown

 For me, this process involved talking with everyone involved in each project.
 Setting aside 1-on-1 time specifically on the subject to answer question about the ramifications for OSSing it.
 This ranged from "we will need to change the flow around _x_ and _y_." to "Yes, the competition will be able to see how we do _x_ and _y_."
 I came very prepared to these meetings.

 For our mobile apps, we progressively introduced Open by Default to our apps based on their age.
 We started out by creating a whole [new project](/blog/2014/11/13/eidolon-retrospective/) as Open Source.
-Then started applying what we had learn to [older](/blog/2015/04/28/how-we-open-sourced-eigen/) [projects](/blog/2015/08/06/open-sourcing-energy/).
+Then started applying what we had learned to [older](/blog/2015/04/28/how-we-open-sourced-eigen/) [projects](/blog/2015/08/06/open-sourcing-energy/).
+They had more risk, given that they were mature apps.

 ### Couldn't someone make a business copying me?